 I built my first guitar in 2004, me and my friend and fellow guitar maker Tim Stark (Now head luthier at Manson’s guitar works) started building guitars together on our days off from the shop.
 The first one, it was a good guitar, a tele copy, but I knew I could do better so it was followed up very quickly by another, then another and before I knew it I was hooked.

 I worked with both Andy and Hugh through this time, learning as much as I could.
 I started building custom spec guitars for customers under my own name and gradually developing my skills.

-These guitars are a culmination of so many small details, incorporating both beauty and functionality at every stage, and delivering the highest quality build and components throughout.
+These guitars are a culmination of many small details, with the aim of incorporating both beauty and functionality at every stage, and delivering the highest quality construction and components throughout.

-I believe my education throughout these life experiences has given me a deep understanding of what makes a really special guitar.
+I believe my education through these life experiences has given me a deep understanding of what makes a really special guitar.
 Whatever the unquantifiable magic is, I hear it and feel it.

 I relish this opportunity to share my guitars with you and hopefully inspire some magic in you as a player.

 In 2012 I launched my first set neck single cutaway model now known as the Nautilus.
 It’s a guitar I truly believe in.
 It’s been kicking around in my brain, being refined and refined since about 2005 and I am very proud for it to be the core of Seth Baccus Guitars.